 Measurable Outcome(s) Enabling Activity Duration Fall, Spring, Yearlong Source of Funds Program ID School Monitoring Activity Frequency Quarter, Semester, Annual Complex Monitoring Activity (to be completed by CAS) Decrease chronic absenteeism by 2% annually At the beginning of year, a notice will be sent to all parents informing them of what chronic absenteeism is, all absences are counted, and the school goal of decreasing chronic absenteeism by 2%.
-Fall WSF once Monitored through quarterly sharing of School Level ART reports The counselor contacts the Fall WSF Roster and checklist Monitored through quarterly sharing of School Level ART reports parent within the first month of the new school year for students with chronic absenteeism the prior school year.
-A parent notice regarding trips will be sent to all parents at the beginning of the school year.
-Fall WSF once Monitored through quarterly sharing of School Level ART reports A parent letter will be sent after 5 absences.
+Fall WSF once The counselor contacts the parent within the first month of the new school year for students with chronic absenteeism the prior school year.
+Fall WSF Roster and checklist once A parent notice regarding trips will be sent to all parents at the beginning of the school year.
+Fall WSF once l administration after 15 absences 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 A parent letter will be sent after 5 absences.
 A contact by phone, letter, and/or email after 10 absences.
 A meeting with administration after 15 absences.
-Yearlong WSF Longitudinal Data System Roster of letters sent As qualifies Monitored through quarterly sharing of School Level ART reports
+Yearlong WSF Longitudinal Data System Roster of letters sent As qualifies -- -- --- ---------- ----- -- -------------- --